TheCell/bi-ba-boulder/README.md

 # The Backend
 The Backend is build with PHP, MySQL
 I'm using Symfony for the Backend and Composer to create the Files etc.
+Check out the Readme in the backend folder to set it up

+# Setup Fileshare
+1. Open an elevated PowerShell
+2. ``New-Item -ItemType SymbolicLink -Path C:\xampp\htdocs\boulders -Target C:\dev\Git\bi-ba-boulder\fileshare``
+3. Now you can download the files with ``http://localhost/boulders/...`` (example ``http://localhost/boulders/bimano/bimano_high.glb``)

 # Starting the Devtools
 1. start xampp